 Start with a detailed description of services.
 Avoid vague terms like “marketing services.”
 Instead, specify whether the consultant will handle market research, campaign strategy, content creation, or performance analytics.
 The more specific your scope, the less room there is for misunderstandings.

-According to the Government of Singapore’s Building and Construction Authority, a clear specification of deliverables is crucial in consultancy agreements to avoid ambiguity and disputes.
-Their Standard Consultancy Agreement (September 2024) warns that incomplete or vague scope definitions are a leading cause of project disputes and additional expenses, emphasizing the need for detailed, written deliverables in the contract.
+According to the Government of Singapore’s Building and Construction Authority (Standard Consultancy Agreement, September 2024), incomplete or vague scope definitions are a leading cause of project disputes and additional expenses, making detailed written deliverables a non-negotiable requirement in any consulting contract.

 What to include in your scope definition: